 The Student's Perspective

-This section and the accompanying videotape presentation and handout speak to the issues of access to, and benefits of, work-based learning activities from the student's perspective.
+This section and the accompanying video presentation and handout speak to the issues of access to, and benefits of, work-based learning activities from the student's perspective.

 Why Participate in Work-Based Learning?